Concrete Block Calculator

 Concrete block reference chart

-Face area, count per 100 sq ft, weight, and fill volume for the four standard CMU sizes.
+Face area, count per 100 sq ft, weight, and fill volume for the four standard concrete block, cinder block, or CMU sizes.
 Use this to sanity-check the calculator output or to estimate at a glance.

 | Block Size | Face Area | Blocks per 100 sq ft | Weight | Fill Volume |